captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 We now have enough code to run the API end-to-end!

-At this point, you should be able to run your appliacation.
+At this point, you should be able to run your application.
 You can do this using the make command `make start-web-app` or using basic go build and run commands.
 If you encounter issues, ensure that your database container is running in podman, and that there are no syntax errors present in the code.

 Run the application and navigate to the swagger endpoint to see your collection of routes.
-Try ineracting with the read user route to verify it returns a response with our path parameter.
+You can do this by going to the following URL in a web browser: http://localhost:8000/swagger/index.html.
+Try interacting with the read user route to verify it returns a response with our path parameter.
 Next, we'll finish fleshing out that handler and create the rest of our handlers and routes.

 ## Injecting the user service into the read user handler